What are Alternate Formats?

 (29 U.S.C.
 Sec 22202)

-Queen's students registered with the Disability Services Office (DSO) are given access to The Adaptive Technology Centre (ATC).
+Queen's students registered with the Queen's Student Accessibility Services (QSAS) are given access to The Adaptive Technology Centre (ATC).
 The ATC contains technology and services that enable students with disabilities to study, research, and access library and course materials.The following is a list of some adaptive available to students:

 Text-to-Speech: Software that allows students to scan their texts into the computer, which converts the text into a digital format and uses a speech synthesizer to read it aloud. (e.g. Kurzweil 3000, Read&Write)